-The city was built on a hill in a 10 hectare area.
-The ancient city flourished for three or four centuries but then was abandoned on the second century A.D.
+The city was built on a hill of a 10-hectare area.
+The ancient city flourished for three or four centuries but then was abandoned during the second century A.D.

 The ancient city of Klos (Nikaia) it is situated in the proximity of Byllis, covering an area of ca.18 ha.
 There is a single entrance to the city and three defensive towers.
 Among the most important monuments are the small theatre, a stoa, and the traces of a stadium.
-The theatre had a capacity of ca. 800-1000 spectators and has preserved also 14 citizenship-granting inscriptions, dating to the 3rd century B.C.
-Life in Nikaia ends abruptly in 167 B.C., when the army of Paulus Aemilus ravaged Epirus and parts of Southern Illyria.
+The theatre had a capacity of ca. 800-1000 spectators and has also preserved 14 citizenship-granting inscriptions, dating to the 3rd century B.C. life in Nikaia ended abruptly in 167 B.C., when the army of Paulus Aemilus ravaged Epirus and parts of Southern Illyria.

-Located in Drino valley in Gjirokastra region by a village bearing the same name, this is Roman Adrianopolis of the second century A.D.
-The theatre was excavated in 1984 and has a capacity of 4,000 seats in 27 steps.
+Located in Drino valley in Gjirokastra region is a village bearing the same name, this is Roman Adrianopolis of the second century A.D.
+A theatre was excavated in 1984 and has a capacity of 4,000 seats in 27 steps.

-Situated near the modern town of Cakran, the site of Gurë zeza, dominates the plain of Vjosa and the view extends to the Karaburun peninsula and the island of Sazan in the bay of Vlora.
+Situated near the modern town of Cakran, the site of Gurëzeza, dominates the plain of Vjosa with a view that extends to the Karaburun peninsula and the island of Sazan in the bay of Vlora.
 The partially preserved walls cover an area of over 15 ha.